johnnymetz/johnny-metz-blog/content/posts/check-django-migrations.md

 `--dry-run` prevents the migrations from actually being created and `echo $?` prints the exit code of the last run command.
 As we can see from the output and the non-zero exit code, we're missing migrations.

-We can automatically run this check before committing using the popular [pre-commit](https://pre-commit.com/) framework.
+We can automatically run this check before committing to version control using the popular [pre-commit](https://pre-commit.com/) framework.

 ```yaml
 # .pre-commit-config.yaml